 Other NIH Summer Programs

-Applicants who are not selected for the BESIP will automatically have their BESIP applications released for viewing by the general NIH staff so that the applicant may become eligibile for hiring into the regular summer internship program.
+Applicants who are not selected for the BESIP will automatically have their BESIP applications released for viewing by the general NIH staff so that the applicant may become eligible for hiring into the regular summer internship program (SIP).
 Any inquiries about admission to SIP must be made to the Office of Education and Training, Dr. Yeown Cheon (firstname.lastname@example.org) and not to BESIP.

 Stipend and Benefits

-The BESIP summer stipend is approximately $5500 for the 10 week program.
-The amount is based on the NIH Policy Manual for Intramural Research and Training Awards (IRTA) stipends for the Summer Internship Program (SIP).
-The monthly stipend is adjusted according to the student years of education, BESIP interns will have completed 3 years of undergraduate college.
-Stipend will be dispensed in arrears as a prorated amount at the end of the months of June, July and August for the ten-week duration of the program.
-Information about housing can be found from the Office of Intramural Education and Training (OITE) web site https://www.training.nih.gov/assets/Moving_Guide.pdf.
+The BESIP summer stipend is approximately $5600 for the 10 week program.
+The amount is based on the NIH Policy Manual for Intramural Research and Training Awards (IRTA) stipends for the Summer Internship Program (SIP) as a rising senior.
+A small stipend supplement is often available to STEM interns to cover the high cost of living in the DC area.
+Stipends will be dispensed in arrears as a prorated amount at the end of the months of June, July and August for the ten-week duration of the program.
+BESIP interns frequently elect to share local housing to reduce the housing costs.
+Information about housing can be found at the Office of Intramural Education and Training (OITE) website https://www.training.nih.gov/assets/Moving_Guide.pdf.
+The intern must pay any travel expenses to and from NIH from the summer stipend.